 What extra features can I find in a comprehensive policy?

-While the level of coverage offered differs between providers, comprehensive policies include cover for things like additional expenses, travel delays, loss of income, rental vehicle excess and much more.
+While the level of coverage offered differs between providers, comprehensive policies may include extra cover for additional expenses, travel delays, loss of income, rental vehicle excess and much more.
 Where limits apply, such as to luggage cover, you can generally find higher limits with more comprehensive policies.

-How can I compare cheap travel insurance policies?
+How can I compare basic travel insurance policies?